LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 $ vagrant group up dev
 ```

-The first time you start the servers, and whenever you make changes to the Salt states, you'll need to converge the state of the machines:
+The first time you start the servers, and whenever you make changes to the Salt states, you'll need to apply the states to the machines:

 ```
 # Provision the Salt master first, opening the ports necessary for